misotanni/misotanni.github.io/fjs/en/crash.md

 So for example, E<sup>5</sup> is pronounced "E-five" or "E-super-five", and E♭<sub>5</sub> is pronounced "E-flat-sub-five".
 An interval such as P4<sup>7</sup><sub>11</sub> would be pronounced "perfect fourth (super) seven sub eleven", where the word "super" is optional and is used to emphasize the division between the name of the interval and the start of the FJS accidentals.

 As for ASCII, it might be problematic to type these names because of the super- and subscripts.
 You can alternatively indicate a subscript with a preceding underscore, like you usually would, and you can do the same for a superscript using a caret symbol.
 But you can usually omit the caret; it is only required if you're describing intervals to split the number describing the interval from the FJS accidental.
-So E<sup>5</sup> can be written E^5 or simply E5, but M3<sup>5</sup> can only be written M3^5 (not M35, obviously, as that would be a "major thirty-fifth", or a major seventh plus four octaves).
+So E<sup>5</sup> can be written E^5 or simply E5, but M3<sup>5</sup> can only be written M3^5 (not M35, obviously, as that would be a "major thirty-fifth", or a major seventh plus four octaves; M35 would be 243/8 in the FJS).

-That's it!
+**That's it!**

 This is all you need to know to use the *entirety* of the FJS and represent *any* JI you wish!
 There is no memorization to be done, no lookup tables to be bookmarked, nothing!
 One of the largest virtues of this system is that it's all completely portable; all you need to set it up anywhere is calculation and your radius of tolerance.
 The techniques you've just been given can be automated and the entire system can be handled by a computer.